SkygearIO/skygear-doc/README.md

 Files in the `public/` folder will be deployed.
 The Webpack build creates the bundled js in this folder.

-Please add the following S3 redirection rule on the deployment S3 bucket
+Please add the following S3 redirection rule on the deployment S3 bucket for legacy purpose

 ```
 <RoutingRules>